paulthadev/QRCode-Smart-Attendance-System/README.md

-# trackAS: Smart Attendance System
+# TrackAS: Smart Attendance System

 ## Project Description

-trackAS is a smart attendance system built using React and Vite.
+RrackAS is a smart attendance system built using React and Vite.
 It leverages QR codes and geolocation to enable lecturers to efficiently take attendance in classes and manage schedules, while providing a straightforward attendance process for students.

 ## Features